Peek-A-Boo

 These conversations helped me understand not only the technical frustrations but also the emotional stress caused by juggling updates while caring for children.
 Parents also shared how inconsistent or missing messages made them feel disconnected from their child’s day.

-This early discovery process gave me a clearer picture of the pain points from both sides and helped shape a solution that truly supports everyday classroom communication.
+This early discovery process gave me a clearer picture of the areas of concern from both sides and helped shape a solution that truly supports everyday classroom communication.

 Conducted via